apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

 ## Introduction

 Move semantic allows to transfer ownership of a resource.
-However it leaves the moved-from value in scope and is could be accessed.
+However it leaves the moved-from value in scope and it could be accessed.
 Also, the moved-from value provokes the type to have some 'empty state' and default constructor.
 That may not match the domain problem: